moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 Since the payload holds a structured information, each single latter has a particular meaning:

-- `c`: a Cell ID
+- `c`: Cell ID
-- `o`: a Organization ID
+- `o`: Organization ID
-- `g`: a Group ID
+- `g`: Group ID
-- `p`: a Project ID
+- `p`: Project ID
-- `u`: a User ID
+- `u`: User ID
-- `r`: a random string to increase the token entropy
+- `r`: Random string to increase the token entropy

 ### Adding Classify to Topology Service

-It is strongly desired that Classify endpoint of Topology Service could accept routable token payload in full and make the best routing decision on it's own based on available information.
+It is strongly desired that Classify endpoint of Topology Service could accept routable token payload in full and make the best routing decision on its own based on available information.

-The Topology Service once it receives the full payload should look at making routing decision based on ID cardinality, preferring to search by Project ID, Group ID, Organization ID, Cell ID.
+The Topology Service once it receives the full payload should look at making routing decision based on ID cardinality, preferring to search by Project ID, Group ID, Organization ID, User ID, Cell ID.
 As such adding support for new identifiers in Topology Service will not change HTTP Router implementation, and will make those be automatically supported by Topology Service.

-The request send to Topology Service should never include `r` field that is meant to ensure that token is truly unique.
+The request sent to Topology Service should never include `r` field that is meant to ensure that token is truly unique.
 Sending `r` is not required, and by us not sending it reduces attack surface on Topology Service, since Topology Service without `r` cannot reconstruct the token.

 ```proto
 enum ClassifyType {